AGCoL SyMAP System Guide UA

 1. Load both sequences.

 3. Run the Alignment&Synteny.
 At the end, you will see a new project with the suffix _ordered in the left panel.
-It will contains:
+It will contain:

 • A sequence directory with a ".fa" FASTA file.
 Any scaffolds matching the Order against genome will be assigned the same chromosome name.
 All scaffolds aligning to an Order against chromosome will be appended together in order with 100 N's between each scaffold.
 Any extra sequences will be put in ">Chr0".